zyksir/UCLA-CS259Lab/README.md

 brew install libomp
 ```

 By now, you should be able to compile for `TutorialCode` and `TutorialGEMM`.
-You can go into `TutorialGEMM` and run `cd TutorialGEMM && make && ./main.x`.
+You can go into `TutorialGEMM` and run `cd TutorialGEMM && make main && ./main.x`.
 The code should run without error.

 ### Step2.
 Install python dependencies